webonyx/graphql-php/docs/schema-definition.md

 ## Lazy loading of types

-By default, the schema will scan all of your type, field and argument definitions to serve GraphQL queries.
-It may cause performance overhead when there are many types in the schema.

-In this case, it is recommended to pass the **typeLoader** option to the schema constructor and define all of your object **fields** as callbacks.
+When GraphQL needs to resolve a type by name, it will first initialize a mapping of names to types by walking over all your fields and arguments to resolve each type, then use that map to look up the type information for that name.
+For complex schemas this can become cumbersome, and there are a few best practices to minimize this kind of overhead:

+1. Use a type loader.
+This will put you in a position to implement your own caching and lookup strategies, and GraphQL won't need to build the map of types.

+2. Define all of your object **fields** as callbacks.
+When using a type loader, GraphQL won't access the **fields** property until it's needed.

+3. Define each type as a callable that returns a type, rather than an object instance.

 Type loading is very similar to PHP class loading, but keep in mind that the **typeLoader** must always return the same instance of a type.
-A good way to ensure this is to use a type registry:
+If you use a type registry you can not only ensure that types are properly managed as singletons, but also lazy-loaded for optimal performance:

 ```php
 use GraphQL\Type\Definition\Type;